 If you’re hesitant to use harsh chemicals on your pumpkins, petroleum jelly or vegetable oil are good alternatives for keeping pumpkins hydrated.
 Spread a layer of the jelly or oil along the carved edges of your pumpkins to prevent them from drying out quickly.
 However, vegetable oil is highly flammable.
 If this is the ingredient you choose to use, stick an electric candle inside your pumpkin instead.

 Need to keep a pumpkin fresh while you go out of town?
 Place your pumpkin in a plastic bag or cover it in plastic wrap and stick it in the refrigerator overnight.
 Because pumpkins are more likely to rot in warmer temperatures, this method can help extend the life of a pumpkin.

 While it may feel wrong not to light your jack-o-lanterns with real candles, even a small flame will expedite a rotting pumpkin.
 The heat cooks the pumpkin from the inside and causes it to wilt faster than it would if lit by an electric candle.

 Of course, some homeowners prefer to keep pumpkins whole.
 Not carving your pumpkins will make them last significantly longer than the alternative.
 If you and your kids miss the Halloween festivities, however, pumpkin painting is a good option that will keep pumpkins fresh and looking festive.

 There’s nothing better than decorating your front porch with freshly carved pumpkins.
 However, if you’re not careful, rotting pumpkins will bring unwanted bugs and mold into your pumpkin and near your home.
 This Halloween, try out these tricks to keep your pumpkins from rotting.
-If you do experience an influx of bugs in or near your home, give our pest experts a call for an eco-friendly, pet-friendly bug control solution.
+If you do experience an influx of bugs in or near your home, give our pest experts a call for an effective, professional bug control solution.